GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 This manual will quickly go over all the important utility systems commonly used by Banshee.
 We won't go into major detail about these features, but will rather point you towards the relevant API documentation.

 # Module {#utilities_a}
-A @ref BansheeEngine::Module<T> "Module<T>" is a specialized form of singleton used for many of Banshee's systems.
+A @ref bs::Module<T> "Module<T>" is a specialized form of singleton used for many of Banshee's systems.
 Unlike normal singletons it requires manual startup and shutdown, which solves many of the problems associated with traditional singletons.

 To use it for your own objects, simply inherit from it:
 ~~~~~~~~~~~~~{.cpp}